divyadhimaan/system-design-playground/design-problems/google-maps/main.md

   - Caching frequent routes,
   - Real-time edge weight updates.

-## 2. Splitting graph into regions
+## A. Splitting graph into regions

 This is to solve the porblem of too many routes.